-Fig. 1: Result frames for a sequence processed by VTD [19], an appearance-based tracker, with a pedestrian walking from right to left.
-Red and green boxes represent the tracker's predicted object location and ground-truth respectively.
-Best viewed in color:
+Fig. 1.
+Two frames (a) and (b) of a sequence with a pedestrian walking from right to left.
+The red and green boxes represent the tracker's predicted object location and ground-truth, respectively.
+Typical appearance-based trackers fail on such low visual-quality video sequences.

-the object of interest and its surroundings.
+frame, given the state of the tracker in previous frames.
+Recent state-of-the-art algorithms have been tested on real-world data sets [6], [8], [11].
+These data sets are usually of good image quality and capture sufficient visual information to distinguish between the object of interest and its surroundings.
 While tracking objects in videos with low-quality imaging, these methods have difficulty in learning robust appearance and motion models.
-As video infrastructures like surveillance networks have been around for a decade, it is still important to be able to detect and track objects in legacy low-resolution, low-quality videos.
+As video infrastructures like surveillance networks have been around for a decade, it is still important to be able to detect and track objects in legacy low-resolution and low-quality videos.

-An example of tracker failure, where appearance-based features are used, is presented in Figure 1.
+An example of tracker failure, where appearance-based features are used, is presented in Fig. 1.
 The appearance-based tracker gets distracted by background clutter of trees and learns an incorrect appearance model.
 This leads to tracker failure and the object state is lost.
-Also, most of the trackers need either object detectors or manual initialization for the methods to start tracking objects.
-Object detectors [4], [36] are prone to failure on low-quality images as detectors trained on one dataset may not have good detection performance on a different dataset.
+In addition, most of the trackers need either object detectors or manual initialization for the methods to start tracking objects.
+Object detectors [4], [36] are prone to failure on low-quality images as detectors trained on one data set may not have good detection performance on a different data set.
 In conditions where one may come across a diverse set of objects (say humans, vehicles, animals, etc.), a large number of detectors would be needed to generate detections for the trackers to be effective.

-Humans on the other hand, find tracking objects in such scenarios to be a relatively easy task.
+Humans, on the other hand, find tracking objects in such scenarios to be a relatively easy task.
 Human-annotated bounding boxes are of higher quality than those generated by tracking algorithms.
 Humans leverage contextual knowledge of both the scene and typical object motion to effortlessly track objects.
 Directly replicating human knowledge would involve coming up with complex computational models for tracking.
-This paper describes a method to leverage datasets of human annotated videos to track moving objects in new videos, the Search Tracker (ST).
+This paper describes a method to leverage data sets of human annotated videos to track moving objects in new videos, the search tracker (ST).
 We maintain a library of training videos containing objects annotated with bounding boxes.
-The training videos are then transformed into representative documents which are indexed along with the provided bounding boxes.
+The training videos are then transformed into representative documents, which are indexed along with the provided bounding boxes.
 These documents encode motion patterns of annotated objects in the training videos.